veliovgroup/meteor-files-website/README.md

   only: [/^\/?$/, /^\/about\/?$/i, /^\/f\/[A-z0-9]{16}\/?$/i]
 }));

-// Allow pre-rendering only for existing public routes: `index`, `about` `file`
+// Allow pre-rendering only for existing public routes: `/index`, `/about`, and `/f/file_id`
 ```

-Pre-rendering getting activated by setting `spiderable.auth` property in `METEOR_SETTINGS` environment variable or `setting.json` on a dev stage.
+Pre-rendering getting activated by setting `spiderable.auth` property in `METEOR_SETTINGS` environment variable or [`settings.json`](https://github.com/veliovgroup/meteor-files-website/blob/master/settings.json) on a dev stage.

 ## Debugging

 Having an issue running this web application?
-Try next option to find out why:
+Try next options to find out why:

 ### On a server